tinmarino/try/speech.md

 ### Q/A

 MJ: Try to publish a fruitless investigation ...
-Tin:
+Ti: Let us learn from your mistakes

-Tin: Try to promote failure ...
+Ti: Try to promote failure ...
 MJ: You cannot fail at that!

-Mj: Try to practice and make perfect ...
+MJ: Try to practice and make perfect ...
-Tin: Perfection is the only objective quality metric
+Ti: Perfection is the unique objective quality metric

-### Last word

-Try to connect and, if you will, try not to try.
+MJ: Try to connect and, if you will, try not to try.

 ## 5/ Conclusion: Tin 30s